Fronchik/Fronchik/README.md

 • :seedling: I have experience with React, JavaScript, CSS, HTML

-• :computer: My projects are available at fronchik.com

-• :books: I'm currently learning and using TypeScript, Next.js
+• :computer: I'm currently learning and using TypeScript, Next.js

 • :dart: My goal is to become a skilled frontend developer